Part 1 in the “How to Overcome” series delves into how to deal with objections when talking to potential new team members for your direct sales biz.

 1) They genuinely can’t afford it

-If someone is genuinely interested but really can’t afford your offer, keep them as a lead.
+If someone is genuinely interested but can’t afford your offer, keep them as a lead.

-You could ask when a good time is to contact them again and schedule a follow up that suits them better.
+You could ask when a good time is to contact them again and schedule a follow-up that suits them better.
 In fact, you could still make your offer, saying something like: “That’s okay, you don’t have to join right now.
-I’d still like to share the business opportunity with you for the future.
+I’d still like to share the business opportunity with you in the future.
 How about we have a coffee and a chat?”

-This will be a low pressure conversation because you’ve already agreed they don’t need to join right now.
-It could still lead to them joining in the future or them referring someone to you.
+This will be a low-pressure conversation because you’ve already agreed they don’t need to join now.
+It could still lead to them joining in the future or referring someone to you.